How to Maintain Your Atlanta Home’s Vents and Ducts

 Your air vents and ducts play an integral role in home heating and cooling by distributing temperature-controlled air to the rest of your home.
 However, many homeowners aren’t aware that ducts and vents need regular care to function their best.
 A buildup of dirt inside vents and ducts can not only strain your HVAC system, leading to breakdowns and premature replacement, it can also negatively affect your home’s indoor air quality.
-Poor indoor air quality can be attributed to certain health and respiratory issues.
-When the air in your home travels through dirty ducts and vents, it may often dislodge dirt, dust, pollen, animal dander, and other types of contaminants, carrying them all into your home—and likewise into your lungs.
-Knowing how to care for and clean your home’s vents and ducts may also help improve your home’s energy efficiency, as well as the health and comfort of your family.
+Poor indoor air quality is known to contribute to certain health and respiratory problems.
+When the air in your home circulates through dirty vents and ducts, it can often dislodge dirt, dust, pollen, animal dander, and other types of contaminants, carrying them all into your home—and likewise into your lungs.
+Knowing how to maintain and clean your home’s vents and ducts may also help improve your home’s energy efficiency, as well as the health and comfort of your family.

 Using and Cleaning Your Vents

-Using your vents properly is one of the first steps toward better indoor air quality.
+Using your ventilation system properly is an important for step toward better indoor air quality.
 First, make sure all the air ducts in your home are covered with air registers or grilles, which allow you to determine the amount of air flowing into a room and can help with temperature regulation.
 Make sure all the air vents are accessible and avoid blocking them with furniture, draperies, or stored items.
-Blocking vents could affect your HVAC (Heating, Ventilation and Air Conditioning) system’s function.
-If you want to reduce heating or cooling a room that isn’t used as often, close the air registers in that room to reduce the amount of air it receives.
-However, do not close it tightly, and avoid closing more than 20% of all your home’s registers at any one time.
-This can increase strain on your HVAC system, costing you more over the long term.
+Clogging vents could affect your HVAC (Heating, Ventilation and Air Conditioning) system’s function.
+If you want to stop heating or cooling a room that isn’t used as often, close the air registers in that room to reduce the amount of air it receives.
+However, it’s best not to close it too tightly, and avoid closing more than 20% of all your home’s registers at any one time.
+This can cause extra strain on your HVAC system, costing you more over the long term.
 When you clean your home, take a moment to use your vacuum’s hose attachment to clean the grilles of your air registers; this will help to prevent dust buildup that affects their look and function.

 Scheduling A Professional Duct Cleaning Service